Sinetti/Sinetti.github.io/README.md

-# This is a private blog built by Sinetti through learning other people's experience, there are still many deficiencies, welcome to visit and guidance！！！
+# This is a private blog website built by Sinetti through learning other people's experience, there are still many deficiencies, welcome to visit and guidance！！！